itnok/docker-nginx-uwsgi-letsencrypt-flask/README.md

 ## HTTPS Setup Options (assumes 1 domain per container instance)

-- Easy way: Put the domain info in the docker run command:
+- <b>Easy way</b>: Put the domain info in the docker run command:

 sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage "-d example.com,www.example.com -n example.com -e my@email.com"

-- Semi-easy way: Run the docker container for 443 as well as 80 then run the automated setup script after the container is up:
+- <b>Semi-easy way</b>: Run the docker container for 443 as well as 80 then run the automated setup script after the container is up:

 sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage

 /home/flask/conf/setup-https.py -d example.com,www.example.com -n example.com -e my@email.com

+- <b>HARD way</b>:

-- HARD way: Run "/home/flask/certbot-auto certonly -d [YOURDOMAIN] -w /home/flask/app" or copy your existing certs to the folder of your choice.
+Run: /home/flask/certbot-auto certonly -d [YOURDOMAIN] -w /home/flask/app OR
+Copy your existing certs to the folder of your choice.
 THEN...

     - Adjust /home/flask/conf/nginx-https-template.conf to use HTTPS by replacing YOURDOMAIN with the domain you are setting up and, if you copied a cert into a folder, change the directory from /etc/letsencrpyt/live